Skip to main content

 import { Lava } from '@lavapayments/nodejs';

-const lava = new Lava({
+const lava = new Lava(process.env.LAVA_SECRET_KEY!, {

 });

-const product = await lava.products.create({
+const plan = await lava.subscriptions.createConfig({

 });